 I’ve long held the view that land taxes are the best form of taxation.
-I certainly agree with that.
 But the idea that stamp duties are exceptionally bad is not clear cut.
-The key reference point for this belief is from the various modelling exercises of economists looking to estimate the welfare losses from these taxes.
+Key reference points for this belief are the modelling exercises of economists estimating the welfare losses from these taxes.

-The main problem, however, is that there are no transactions in equilibrium economic models, so there is no way to model a transaction tax.
+The main problem, however, is that there are no transactions in equilibrium economic models, so there is no way to model a transaction tax such as stamp duty.
 Equilibrium models are ‘pre-solved’ by the Walrasian auctioneer to determine the distribution of goods to a single representative agent.

 Here’s what the Australia Treasury had to say when they tried to model the welfare effects of stamp duties.